replicatedhq/chartsmith/ARCHITECTURE.md

 - Status from the workers is communicated via Centrifugo messages to the client.

 ## LLM Integration
-- All LLM interactions are handled via Vercel AI SDK in Next.js API routes (`chartsmith-app/app/api/llm/*` and `/api/chat`).
+- All chat messages flow through the Go worker.
+- The Go worker calls Next.js API routes (`/api/llm/*` and `/api/chat`) which use the Vercel AI SDK.
-- The Go worker makes HTTP requests to these routes using an internal API key (`INTERNAL_API_KEY`) for authentication.
+- Authentication between Go and Next.js uses an internal API key (`INTERNAL_API_KEY`).
 - We support multiple providers (Anthropic, OpenAI, Google, OpenRouter) via the AI SDK's unified API.
 - Model selection is automatic based on available API keys, with fallback support.
-- Tool execution for file operations is coordinated between Next.js (tool generation via `/api/llm/execute-action`) and Go (tool execution).
-- The frontend chat UI can also use the AI SDK directly for simple conversational chat via `/api/chat`.